How to Become a Licensed Practical Nurse (LPN)

 LPN/LVN Program

-At least 18 years old, high school diploma or GED, minimum 2.5 GPA, transcripts, drug test and criminal background check, CPR certification
+• Admission Requirements: At least 18 years old, high school diploma or GED certificate, minimum 2.5 GPA, transcripts, drug test and criminal background check, CPR certification

-40 credits including coursework in nursing fundamentals, nursing ethics, anatomy, physiology, human growth and development, basic nutrition, and population and specialty courses; 500 clinical hours,
+• Program Curriculum: 30-40 credits including coursework in nursing fundamentals, biology, pharmacology, anatomy, physiology, human growth, development, and basic nutrition; 500-700 clinical hours

-Basic patient care, patient assessment and monitoring, record keeping, and communication
+• Skills Learned: Basic patient care, patient assessment and monitoring, record keeping, patient education, and communication

 Working as a Licensed Practical Nurse

-LPN positions are available in response to nursing shortages, nurses retiring, and the growing demand for healthcare services by the aging baby boomer population.
-A good way to begin your employment search is to check out the job listings posted by professional organizations and career services.
+LPN positions may become available in response to nursing shortages and growing demand for healthcare services by an aging population.
+LPNs can start their employment search by looking for job listings on job boards, employers’ websites, and professional organizations.
 Many LPN programs offer career planning and placement services.